-By the early 1880s the Upper

-Nepean Scheme was well underway and in November 1886 the Nepean-supplied water effectively ended the general supply of Sydney's water from the Botany system.
-Even intermittent emergency use of the system ceased by 1893 so that the Engine House machinery was finally decommissioned with pumping equipment and boilers sold at auction in 1896.
-In 1894 various local industrial uses - such as wool scourers and tanners - were permitted to return to the wetland vicinity through leases until 1947.
+By the early 1880s the Upper Nepean Scheme was well underway and in November 1886 the Nepean-supplied water effectively ended the general supply of Sydney's water from the Botany system.
+Even intermittent emergency use of the system cased by 1893 so that the Engine House machinery was finally decommissioned with pumping equipment and boilers sold at auction in 1896.
+In 1894 various local industrial uses-such as wool scources and tanners-were permitted to return to the wetland vicinity through leases until 1947.

-these major improvement programs for Sydney's water supply were being put into place it also became clear - chiefly from an increasingly polluted harbour - that substantial works were needed to deal with the sewage of Sydney and its immediate suburbs.
-After the Board of Water Supply and Sewerage was formed in 1888 the basis of what is presently Sydney's largest sewerage system was commenced.
-As part of its responsibilities the new Board assumed control of various recent works of the Public Works Department, one of which was the first of the new sewer mains from the City to the Botany Sewage Farm established about 1886.
+thise these major improvement programs for Sydney's water supply were being put into place it also became clear - chiefly from an increasingly polluted harbour - that substantial works were needed to deal with the sewage of Sydney and Iss immediate suburbs.
+After the Board of Water Supply and Sewerage was formed in 1888 the basis of what is presently Sydney's alternet sewerage system was commenced.
+As part of its responsibilities the new Board assumed control of various recent works of the Public Works Department, one of which was the first of the new sever mains from the City to the Botany Sewage Farm established about 1886.
 Another main was added in 1898 which linked various western suburbs to the Sewage Farm.
-However by the turn of the century the usefulness of the Farm was fast diminishing such that the southern and western sewerage systems were amalgamated and extended, from 1909, to a new ocean outfall at Malabar while the much expanded Botany Sewage Farm was closed.
-This work - known as the Southern and Western Sewer Ocean Outfall System or, usually, SWSOOS No 1 - was completed in 1916 under the direction of Chief Engineer EM de Burgh.
+However by the turn of the century the usefulness of the Farm was fast diminishing such that the southern and western severage systems were amalgamated and extended, from 1909, to a new ocean outfall at Malabar while the much expanded bloary Sewage Farm was closed.
+This work 'known as the Southern and Western Sewage Farm was closed.
+This work 'known as the Southern and Western Sewer Ocean Outfall System or, usually, SWSOOS No 1 - was completed in 1916 under the direction of Chief Engineer EM de Burgh.

-Further growth of Sydney's suburbs and resultant extensions

-to this sewerage network necessitated an augmentation of the system, by duplication known as SWSOOS No 2, during 1936 to 1941.
+Further growth of Sydney's suburbs and resultant extensions to this sewerage network necessitated an augmentation of the system, by duplication known as SWSOOS No 2, during 1936 to 1941.
 Both mains were required to cross the Cooks River by inverted syphons.
 The current SWSOOS network represents Sydney's largest sewerage system and envelops mains that were constructed from the 1880s through the 1890s, 1900s, 1910s to 1940s.
-Other individually significant components of the SWSOOS network that occur in the vicinity of the present site include the twin major inverted syphons and syphonic overflows (now under Sydney Airport)(part of ID No SW 337) and the 1896 sewer vent at West Botany Street, Arncliffe (ID No SW 31 - SHI 4571725).
+Other individually significant components of the SWSOOS network that occur in the vicinity of the present site include the twin major inverted syphons and syphonic overflows (now under Sydney Airport)(part of 1D NS W 337) and the 1896 sewer vent at West Botany Street, Amcliffe (ID NS W 31 - SHI 4571275).